OpenCHAMI/configurator/README.md

 # OpenCHAMI Configurator

-The `configurator` (portmanteau of config + generator) is a tool that fetchs data from an instance of [SMD](https://github.com/OpenCHAMI/smd) to generate commonly used config files.
-The tool is also capable of some templating using the Jinja 2 syntax with generator plugins.
+The `configurator` (portmanteau of config + generator) is an extensible tool that fetchs data from an instance of [SMD](https://github.com/OpenCHAMI/smd) to generate commonly used config files based on Jinja 2 template files.
+The tool and generator plugins are written in Go and plugins can be written by following the ["Creating Generator Plugins"](#creating-generator-plugins) section of this README.

 ## Building and Usage